folivetti/TinyverseGP/README.md

 # Requirements and testing

-The current version supports Python3.9 and Python3.10.
+The current version supports Python3.10.
 To install the requirements it is suggest to run:

 ```bash